MasoniteFramework/docs/useful-features/testing.md

 ### Converting to a Dictionary

 Sometimes you don't want to use dot notation and may choose to convert directly to a dictionary and assert values on that.
-You can do so easily:
+This is also good for debugging so you can print the dictionary to these terminal.
+You can do this easily:

 ```python
 """